 - Using sexual, drug-related or violent language you wouldn’t expect them to know

-- Coming home with injuries or looking particularly disheveled
+- Coming home with injuries or looking particularly dishevelled

 - Having hotel cards or keys to unknown places

-What should you do if you are concerned about a child?
+What should you do if you are concerned about a child or a vulenerable adult?

 - Guidance on capturing and reporting intelligence can be found here: Capturing and reporting intelligence: child sexual and /or criminal exploitation